 - Seal any air vents to prevent the dust from the sanding process from getting into your ductwork.

 - If sanding and refinishing is only taking place in one room, you can use plastic sheeting to seal doors to keep dust from seeping into the rest of the house.

 Sanding Down Hardwood Floors

-There are at least five steps in the sanding process:
+When it comes to the hardwood floor refinishing process, there are at least five steps in the sanding process alone: